antoniolopesg/movie-finder/README.md

 ## Movie Finder :movie_camera: :mag:
 Movie finder is an application made for movie fans that gives you access to a database of movies to discover new ones and save your favorites.
+This app was made for the [frontend_challenge](https://github.com/helpetapp/front-end-challenge) which is a challenge that proposes an app in react native and uses this [API](https://tmdb.apps.quintero.io/) that wraps [The Movie Database API](https://www.themoviedb.org/documentation/api) with GraphQL.

 ## Preview